Cost-efficiency in Incomplete Markets: Introduction

-Cost-efficiency of a portfolio payoff refers to the property that it achieves a given probability distribution at some given investment horizon with a minimum initial budget.
-Cost-efficiency has shown to be an important tool for the analysis of many important questions in mathematical finance (e.g., the quantile formulation of portfolio choices \cite{HZ11} and the distribution builder \cite{SGB00, S07, goldstein2008choosing}).
-Unfortunately, further progress has been restricted by the fact that the classical cost-efficiency set-up works only in complete markets, and an adaptation to general incomplete markets proved elusive so far.
-The paper at hand aims to address this issue by providing a theoretical framework for cost-efficiency in incomplete markets and by proving central characterizations of (perfectly) cost-efficient portfolio payoffs.
-The results are based on characterizing the \textit{right} generalizations of the key concepts of the theory of cost-efficiency: Equality in distribution is replaced by a relaxation in convex order, and optimizers that retain the target distribution, termed \textit{perfectly cost-efficient} play the key role of the analysis.
-Furthermore, preference functionals are required to be \textit{diversification-loving}, a new concept to be shown to be sufficient to guarantee perfect cost-efficiency of the optimizer while being weaker than more classical notions as (quasi-)concavity.
-We also investigate the relationship between cost-efficiency and that classical theory of expected utility maximization and show that perfectly cost-efficient payoffs are, essentially, optimizers to utility maximization problems.
+The paper at hand aims to address this issue by providing a theoretical framework for cost-efficiency in incomplete markets and by proving central characterizations of (perfectly) cost-efficient payoffs.
+The results are based on characterizing the \textit{right} generalizations of the key concepts of the theory of cost-efficiency: Equality in distribution is replaced by a relaxation in convex order, and optimizers that retain the target distribution, termed \textit{perfectly cost-efficient} play the key role in the analysis.
+Furthermore, preference functionals are required to be \textit{diversification-loving}, a concept to be shown to be sufficient to guarantee perfect cost-efficiency of the optimizer while being weaker than more classical notions as (quasi-)concavity.
+We also investigate the relationship between cost-efficiency and expected utility maximization and show that perfectly cost-efficient payoffs are, essentially, optimizers to utility maximization problems.